trunk-io/docs/check/configuration/README.md

 ### Blocking Thresholds

-All issue severities are considered blocking by default.
+All issue severities low-high are considered blocking by default.
 In cases where you might want to slowly try out a new linter, we provide a mechanism to set specific thresholds for each linter.

 ```yaml
 lint: